AbhinavGupta1611/sed-est-rs/README.md

 # sed-est-rs
-mTAN-LSTM algorithm to integrate sparse remote sensing data and continous hydrometerological data
+mTAN-LSTM algorithm to integrate sparse remote sensing data and continuous hydrometeorological data

 Raw data and pre-trained models:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15882343.svg)](https://doi.org/10.5281/zenodo.15882343)

 ### Overview

-This repository contains codes to estimate suspended sediment concentration by integrating sparse and intermittent remote sensing data and continuous hydrometerological data.
+This repository contains codes to estimate suspended sediment concentration by integrating sparse and intermittent remote sensing data and continuous hydrometeorological data.
 The sparse remote sensing data were interpolated using the mTAN algorithm, adapted from Shukla and Marlin (2021).

 ### Installation instructions
 #### 1. Clone the repo